LCBO’s Future State Modernization

 • Suppliers are unable to assist you with claims.

-• New : When signing BOL, if you are unable to count at the time, please write “Subject to Count” on BOL.
+• When signing the BOL, if you are unable to count at the time, please write “Subject to Count” on the BOL.
 You have 72 hours to ensure that the shipment is correct.
-If you experience an issue submitting a claim for a shortage, you must email your account manager with 72 hours of delivery.
+If you experience an issue submitting a claim for a shortage, you must email your account manager within 72 hours of delivery.
+Please note: a full count is required for deliveries of ten (10) cases or less.